What is an escrow account and how does it work?

 Buying a home comes with many new financial responsibilities, including property taxes and homeowners insurance.
 Escrow accounts are a way for your lender to help you manage these expenses by including them in your mortgage payment.

 Note: Another type of escrow account may be used during the homebuying process to hold a buyer’s earnest money deposit.
-That type of escrow account is not related to the one used for taxes and insurance, which will be covered in this article.
+That type of escrow account is not related to the one used for taxes and insurance.

 When you purchase or refinance a home, your lender may establish an escrow account to pay for property taxes and homeowners insurance, as well as other expenses like flood insurance and private mortgage insurance (PMI).